Pope John XXIII and Judaism: Relations with Israel

 Although Pope John XXIII was generally popular with Jews, he did not publicly recognize the State of Israel, essentially because of issues surrounding Church properties and support for post-1948 refugees, as explained in the document In multiplicibus curis.
 His encyclical Pacem in terris has at times been re-evaluated in the context of the Israeli-Palestinian conflict.

+His positive attitude was the cause of gratitude among the Jewish people: the Chief Rabbi (rishon le'zion) Yitzhak Nissim spoke in mourning of the deceased Pontiff, defining his death as a "A loss that saddens all those who seek peace and human love".